City of the Living Dead

 City of the Living Dead (Paura nella città dei morti viventi, also released as The Gates of Hell) is a 1980 Italian supernatural horror film co-written and directed by Lucio Fulci.
 It stars Christopher George, Catriona MacColl, Carlo de Mejo, Antonella Interlenghi, Giovanni Lombardo Radice, and Janet Agren.
-The film follows a priest whose hanging opens a gateway to hell that releases the undead, where a psychic and a reporter team up to close it before All Saints' Day.
+The film follows a priest whose suicide opens a gateway to hell that releases the undead, leading a psychic and a reporter team up to close it before All Saints' Day.

 City of the Living Dead was developed after the financial success of Fulci's previous film, Zombi 2, leading him to work with screenwriter Dardano Sacchetti to write a new horror film inspired by the works of H.P.
 Lovecraft.
 The film was greenlit during production of Contraband, which Fulci left to begin working on City of the Living Dead.
 Principal photography was shot predominantly on location in the United States, with interiors shot in Rome.

-The film was theatrically released in Italy in August 1980, which grossed ₤985 million.
-It was followed by a release throughout Europe, including a screening at th at the Paris International Festival of Fantastic and Science-Fiction Film, where Fulci won the Audience Award, and in the United States in April 1983.
+City of the Living Dead was theatrically released in Italy in August 1980, which grossed ₤985 million.
+It was followed by a release throughout Europe, including a screening at the Paris International Festival of Fantastic and Science-Fiction Film, where Fulci won the Audience Award, and in the United States in April 1983.
 Upon release, the film received criticism for its performances, plot, and graphic violence, but like many of Fulci's films, has developed a cult following.
+It is the first film in Fulci's Gates of Hell trilogy.